-4.5.2 Rationale for the exclusion of placebo recipients in treatment groups
+4.5.2 Rationale for the exclusion of placebo recipients in IV and SC treatment groups

 Substantial safety data have already been collected over several trials on closely related products, including VRC01 and VRC01LS.
 These studies have demonstrated the safety and tolerability of the IV and SC administration of these products at doses similar to or greater than those proposed in this study.
 For example, in VRC 606, the doses for VRC01LS in HIV-uninfected participants ranged between 1 and 40 mg/kg for IV administrations, and 5 mg/kg for SC injections.
-Moreover, in multiple studies, including VRC 601, VRC 602, HVTN 104, RV397, RV398, A5340, and A5342, doses for VRC01 in HIV-uninfected and/or HIV-infected participants ranged between 1 and 40 mg/kg for SC injections.
+Moreover, in multiple studies, including VRC 601, VRC 602, HVTN 104, RV397, RV398, A5340, and A5342, doses for VRC01 in HIV-uninfected and/or HIV-infected participants ranged between 1 and 40 mg/kg for IV administrations, and between 5 and 40 mg/kg for SC injections.